AaronBertrand/ParamParser/README.md

 Basically, more sources, more targets, more options.

-- need to make it so it takes an array of databases, all user databases on a server, multiple servers, etc.
+- need to make it so it takes shorthand for a subset of databases, like all user databases on an instance
-- inject metadata so output reflects source
+- inject metadata in output so it better reflects source
   - say, if, two different files (or even different batches in the same file) contain procedures with same name but different interface
-  - or if two databases contain same procedure name, or two servers contain similar databases, etc.
+  - or if two databases contain the same procedure name, or two instances contain similar databases, etc.
 - need to define output target
   - output to console, out-csv, out-xml, out-json, to pipeline, or to a file
   - pass additional credentials (or reuse same credentials) to save the DataTable to a database